New Sections begin each Fall and run September thru June

 Four year program outline:

 II.
-Year Two: Addressing the biophysical (somatic) armor
+Module Two: Addressing the biophysical (somatic) armor

 III.
-Year Three: Theory and Therapeutic Technique - intermediate studies
+Modules Three and Four: Theory and Therapeutic Technique - intermediate studies

 Daniel Schiff PH.D.